Willie Mongin: 2016 Sarawak state election

-In the 2016 election, Willie faced Jerip Susil again at Mambong state seat and lost in a large majority.
+In the 2016 election, Willie faced Jerip Susil in winning for the Mambong state seat and lost in a large majority.

 2018 general election

 In the 2018 election, his party of PKR field him to contest the Puncak Borneo parliamentary seat again, defeating the incumbent candidate Genot Sinel (giving PBB its first defeat in a parliament seat since 1974).

 Parliamentary Incident

 In 2018, during the debate on the motion to introduce the Sales and Services Tax (SST), Bung Moktar Radin was recounting the price of goods at markets and Willie uttered ‘Is it not casino, Kinabatangan?’ that was referring to recent photographs that went viral online, purportedly showing a person resembling Bung Moktar sitting at a table in a casino.

-Bung Moktar then pointed his finger at Willie and accused Willie of being rude, demanding the statement be retracted and directed his anger at Willie and subsequently shouted "F*ck You".
+Bung Moktar then pointed his finger at Willie and accused Willie of being rude, demanding the statement be retracted and subsequently shouting "fuck you".

+In 2021, Willie was under fire after Batu Kawan MP Kasthuriraani Patto accused him of showing middle finger twice during the parliamentary session.
+Willie denied the accusations and said he will apologize if the accusations are true.